 Public Participation

 The public comment period for these rules will begin in October 2013 for proposed adoption at the March 2014 meeting of the Environmental Quality Commission.
 DEQ would like to receive your input before the public comment period.
 Even if you do not participate in the stakeholder meetings, you may sign up as an interested person to receive updates and meeting agendas by email.
-Additionally, citizens who wish to discuss proposals are encouraged to communicate directly with DEQ staff, or to attend stakeholder meetings, which are open to the public and include a public comment period.
+Additionally, citizens who wish to discuss proposals are encouraged to communicate directly with DEQ staff, or to attend stakeholder meetings.

 Contact Information